ArmandoABD/groupfundsblockchain/README.md

 # groupfundsblockchain
 DApps regarding group ether funds (voting and lottery system)

 This is a project to test out fundamental blockchain principles, working with data structures and connecting smart contracts to a frontend (in order to use them without needing Remix IDE).
+Using Rinkeby testnet.

 First, decide whether you want to choose the lottery or voting DApp.

 <img width="1399" alt="Screen Shot 2022-09-07 at 03 04 08" src="https://user-images.githubusercontent.com/57327789/188766238-856d3069-b754-4d2d-88c4-09285f083cf9.png">

-Lottery:
+<h2>Lottery:</h2>

 This DApp consists of entering a lottery by sending 0.02 Ether to the pot.
 The contract deployer will be in charge of picking a winner once there's more than one participant in the lottery.